-On Windows 10 Pro (Enterprise or education), it is the easiest way to prevent users from accessing removable storage using the Local Group Policy Editor.
+On Windows 10 Pro (Enterprise or Education), it is the easiest way to prevent users from accessing removable storage using the Local Group Policy Editor.
 If you are running Windows 10 Home Edition, enable the Group Policy (gpedit.msc) first, then do the following:-

 Step 2.
 From the search results, click on gpedit.msc to open the Local Group Policy Editor.

 Step 3.
-Navigate to the following path:-
+Then, navigate to the following path:-

 Computer Configuration > Administrative Templates > System